 Last summer, members from both churches requested and received Golden Cross Foundation grants.
 The funds were put to good use immediately.

 Christ UMC members converted the church’s Cry Room — a space for people to take babies and small children for privacy or to reduce the disturbance of others during worship — into a sound booth.
-Grant money was used to help purchase a 32-channel mixer and computer, thus enabling the church to livestream and post worship services that all could hear.
+Grant money helped purchase a 32-channel mixer and computer, thus enabling the church to livestream and post worship services that all could hear.

 Since upgrading, Christ UMC has seen an increase in participation — by members and nonmembers alike.